Commissioner: Diane X. Burman

-Ms. Burman also serves on the National Association of Regulatory Commissioners’ (NARUC) Board of Directors.
-She is Vice-Chair of the NARUC gas Committee, and is a member of NARUC’s Committee on Critical Infrastructure and NARUC’s Special Subcommittee on Pipeline Safety.
+Ms. Burman voluntarily serves in various appointed national, state and local leadership positions.
+She serves on the National Association of Regulatory Utility Commissioners’ (NARUC) Board of Directors.
+She is Vice-Chair of the NARUC Gas Committee, and is a member of NARUC’s Committee on Critical Infrastructure and NARUC’s Special Subcommittee on Pipeline Safety.
 She was appointed by the NARUC President to the Gas Technology Institute Public Interest Advisory Committee, and is the Chair of the NARUC-Department of Energy Natural Gas Infrastructure Modernization Planning Initiative.
-She is a member of the 2018 World Gas Conference National Organizing Committee, and serves as Chair of the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA) Voluntary Information-Sharing Working Group.
-Ms. Burman also sits on the Advisory Board to the Financial Research Institute of the University of Missouri and on the Albany Law School Government Law Center Advisory Board.
-Additionally, she is on the Board of Trustees of Congregation Beth Emeth (CBE) in Albany, N.Y., and is Co-Chair of CBE’s membership committee.
+She is also a member of the 2018 World Gas Conference National Organizing Committee.
+Ms. Burman serves as Chair of the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA) Voluntary Information-Sharing Working Group.
+She also serves as the Vice Chair of PHMSA Gas Pipeline Advisory Committee.
+Ms. Burman also sits on the Advisory Board to the Financial Research Institute of the University of Missouri.
+Ms. Burman is a Founding Board member of the Greater Albany Chapter of the Women’s Energy Network.
+Additionally, she is on the Board of Trustees of Congregation Beth Emeth (CBE) in Albany, N.Y.

 Ms. Burman has held a number of other legal and management positions with various organizations, including Executive Director of the New York State PTA, Assistant Executive Director of the Albany Jewish Community Center, and Director of Pro Bono Affairs for the New York State Bar Association.
 In addition, she has served in several high-level positions within state government, including Assistant Counsel with the Department of Economic Development, Assistant Attorney General in the Department of Law, Senior Court Attorney with the Unified Court System, and as a judicial clerk for the New York State Court of Appeals.
 She was also an adjunct legal professor at Hofstra University and Adelphi University.